PixelDroid19/Pruebas_Tecnica/CNT_SAS_PRUEBA ING DESAROLLADOR/README.md

 # PRUEBA ING DESAROLLADOR

-A simple application, built with React, Redux, javascript and Material UI
+A simple application, built with React, Redux, Javascript, Material UI and Firebase as a backend

 ## Set up